-The picture so far presented of the Reformed view of inspiration is not yet complete, however, and in order to round off this study it is necessary for us to turn to the writings of the great French Reformer John Calvin.
-I say it is necessary, because the English Reformers were placed in circumstances of theological conflict which scarcely permitted them to turn their attention to the prolonged and laborious task of producing commentaries, verse by verse, on the text of holy Scripture.
-The detailed exegesis in which they engaged was in the main confined to the explication of those passages which were at the centre of their dispute with Rome - such, for example, as the interpretation of the words, "This is My Body," spoken by Christ at the institution of the sacrament of Holy Communion.
-I should not wish to contend that Calvin was less harassed by circumstances or less closely involved in ecclesiastical conflict than were the English Reformers: but he was a man who not only had from the time of his conversion set before himself the task of composing commentaries on the books of the Bible, but who also because of his phenomenal intellectual capacities (and the English Reformers were no pygmies) may justly be described as stupor mundi.
-The question which I wish now to investigate is that of the manner in which the principles, so plainly and emphatically enunciated by the English Reformers in respect of holy Scripture, worked out when applied to the text itself, and especially when applied to certain places or passages which might appear to offer problems and perplexities to men who held so full-blooded a view of inspiration as did the Reformers.
+for us to turn to the writings of the great French Reformer, John Calvin.
+I say it is necessary, because our English Reformers were placed in circumstances of theological conflict which scarcely permitted them to turn their attention to the prolonged and laborious task of producing commentaries, verse by verse, on the text of Holy Scripture.
+The detailed exegesis in which they engaged was in the main confined to the explication of those passages which were at the centre of their dispute with Rome such, for example, as the interpretation of the words 'This is My Body'. spoken by Christ at the institution of the sacrament of Holy Communion.
+I should not wish to contend that Calvin was less harassed by circumstances or less closely involved in ecclesiastical conflict than were our own Reformers: but he was a man who not only had from the time of his conversion set before himself the task of composing commentaries on the books of the Bible, but who also because of his phenomenal intellectual capacities (and our English Reformers were no pygmies) may justly be described as stupor mundi.
+The question which I wish now to investigate is that of the manner in which the principles, so plainly and emphatically enunciated by the Reformers in respect of Holy Scripture, worked out when applied to the text itself, and especially when applied to certain places or passages which might appear to offer problems and perplexities to men who held so full-blooded a view of inspiration as did the Reformers.

 Before doing so, however, let us be fully assured that Calvin's view of inspiration differed not at all from that of the English Reformers.
 He, no less than they, held that Scripture is the very Word of God, so much so that he too did not scruple to speak of it as having been dictated by the Holy Spirit.
+He comments on 2 Timothy 3:16:

-"This is a principle which distinguishes our religion from all others," he comments on 2 Tim 3:16, "that we know that God has spoken to us, and are fully convinced that the prophets did not speak at their own suggestion, but that, being organs of the Holy Spirit, they only uttered what they had been commissioned from heaven to declare.
-Whoever then wishes to profit in the Scriptures, let him, first of all, lay down this as a settled point, that the Law and the Prophets are not a doctrine delivered according to the will and pleasure of men, but dictated by the Holy Spirit."
+This is a principle which distinguishes our religion from all others, that we know that God hath spoken to us, and are fully convinced that the prophets did not speak at their own suggestion, but that, being organs of the Holy Spirit, they uttered only what they had been commissioned from heaven to declare.
+Whoever then wishes to profit in the Scriptures, let him, first of all, lay down this as a settled point, that the law and the prophets are not a doctrine delivered according to the will and pleasure of men, but dictated by the Holy Spirit.

-Again, writing on 2 Pet 1:20, he expresses his judgment as follows:
+Again, writing on 2 Peter 1:20, he expresses his judgement as follows: